 They will also frequently be assigned extra responsibilities, such as purchasing, payroll, and invoicing, and they may be required to deal with customers on occasion.

 Do things like spreadsheets, databases, and numbers calm you down?
 Do you find that following rules and procedures gives you a sense of accomplishment?
 If you want to become a bookkeeper, follow these steps.

-Step 1: Complete a certificate course
+Step 1: Finish your certificate programme

 The completion of a bookkeeping or accounting course leading to a certificate of completion level IV or higher is the initial requirement for becoming a bookkeeper.